OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 #### **4.7.1 Walkthrough: Modify the Memory Sub-System Using IP Presets With OFSS**

 This walkthrough will go through the flow of modifying the Memory-SS in the OFS FIM.
 In this example, we will enable ECC on memory channels 0-3.
-Note that routes for the ECC pins on Channels 0 and 1 are not physiclly present on standard n6001 board hardware; the purpose of this walkthrough is only to show an example of how to make modifications to the IP.
+Note that routes for the ECC pins on Channels 0 and 1 are not physiclly present on standard n6001/n6000 board hardware; the purpose of this walkthrough is only to show an example of how to make modifications to the IP.
+This walkthrough targets the n6001 board, but similar steps can be used for the n6000.

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 Steps:

 1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
-Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. Open the Memory Subsystem `mem_ss.ip` in IP Parameter Editor